 Programs based on the same philosophy as AA soon began to develop to deal with more diverse issues of addiction.
-These programs include Narcotics Anonymous (NA) for narcotic drug addiction and Al Anon for family members and loved ones of addicts and alcoholics.
-Today, there are more than 250 organizations that either use the word “Anonymous” as part of their name, or are based on a 12 step program philosophy of recovery.
+These programs include Narcotics Anonymous (NA) for narcotic drug addiction.
+Plus Al Anon for family members and loved ones of addicts and alcoholics.
+Today, there are more than 250 organizations that either use the word “Anonymous” as part of their name.
+Or are based on a 12 step program philosophy of recovery.

 A 12 Step Program on the other hand, will view the addictive behavior as a symptom of an underlying spiritual crisis.
-In order to recover from the addiction, the individual must address these larger issues of spirituality and character development.
+In order to recover from the addiction, the individual must address these larger issues.
+Those of spirituality and character development.
 Thus, the addictive behavior, or one’s powerlessness over drugs and/or alcohol, is only mentioned in the first step.
 The other eleven steps focus on spiritual awakening and character development.

-program.
 A study of employed alcoholics who were referred to inpatient treatment, mandated to AA, or given a choice between the two programs found that the individuals who completed inpatient treatment and followed it with voluntary AA involvement had the lowest rates of relapse of the three groups.

 Alcoholics Anonymous has been conducting triennial anonymous scientific surveys of its members since 1968.